learn-co-curriculum/cssi-4-jquery-warmup/README.md

 The HTML file and JavaScript stub file are available in this git repository in the directory ```wontwork```.

-<a href='https://learn.co/lessons/cssi-4-jquery-warmup' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/cssi-4-jquery-warmup' title='JQuery Day 4 Warm-up!'>JQuery Day 4 Warm-up!</a> on Learn.co and start learning to code for free.</p>